denekm/reading-notes/class-11.md

 ### Repeating Images

--`repeat` this repeats both horizontally and vertically -`repeat-x` this repeats the image only horizontally -`repeat-x` this repeats the image only vertically -`fixed` this makes it so the background picture is at the same posion on the page -`scroll` the background image will move up and down when the user is scrolling throughout the page.
+-`repeat` this repeats both horizontally and vertically\
+-`repeat-x` this repeats the image only horizontally\
+-`repeat-x` this repeats the image only vertically\
+-`fixed` this makes it so the background picture is at the same posion on the page\
+-`scroll` the background image will move up and down when the user is scrolling throughout the page\